DubbleA/cpp-study/roadmap.md

 ### Thesis?
 -  if the O2 optimization / 50% memory fragmentation optimization hurdle would be a good topic.
 - do automatic memory reclamation for multithreaded code
+- there's a lib called crossbeam they have it implemented (rust)
 - https://github.com/microsoft/snmalloc
 - https://github.com/DanielLiamAnderson/atomic_shared_ptr
 - https://dl.acm.org/doi/10.1145/3519939.3523730
 - https://dl.acm.org/doi/10.1145/3558481.3591102
 - https://dl.acm.org/doi/10.1145/3627535.3638491
 - https://stackoverflow.com/questions/11546075/is-optimisation-level-o3-dangerous-in-g
+- cuz slow
+best one is prob epoch based
+or Interval based but thats too new and not popular yet

 ### CUDA Study